mp-se/gravitymon/docs/_sources/configuration.rst.txt

 Configuration
 #############

 The device can operate in two modes and must be in ``configuration mode`` in order for the web server to be active.
+The device (esp) LED will blink when the device is in configration mode (1 second interval).
+If the LED is constantly on then the device is in WIFI setup mode.

 One of the following conditions will place the device in ``configuration mode``: